 - Interesting concepts

-The Plot: The year is 2019.
-It has been 9 years since the nuclear holocaust of 2010 (thanks, Obama).
-The film opens on a small caravan who has just discovered “The Signal,” a mythological radio frequency supposedly originating from the last civilization on Earth.
+The story begins nine years after the nuclear holocaust of 2010 (thanks, Obama).
+We open on a small caravan who has just discovered “The Signal,” a mythological radio frequency supposedly centered on Earth’s last city.
 Unfortunately, before the tribe can decipher the coordinates, they’re attacked by a rival tribe of motorized marauders called “The Templars” whose only goal is to destroy all human life…because reasons.

 The Templars crush their enemies with a mixture of explosives and laser guns.
-That night, timid humans wrapped up in white rags appear to loot the burned out caravan.
+At night, timid humans wrapped up in white rags scurry around the wreck, looting all they can.
 We never learn who these scavengers are, but they have a striking resemblance to the Buzzards from Mad Max: Fury Road.
 Before they can divvy up the loot, a muscle car with a glowing green roof roars out of the blackness.
 Enter our hero, Scorpion.

-After killing the buzzards and taking the loot for himself, Scorpion meets with his friendly wasteland mechanic, a 10-year-old boy.
-Once his car is repaired, Scorpion drives off to save a van under attack by the Templars.
-The only survivor of the attack is a mysterious and quiet woman who is rescued by Scorpion.
-Scorpion confronts the Templar lieutenants, revealing he is an ex-Templar and wants to send a message to the Templar leader, One.
+Scorpion deals with the buzzards and grabs some loot.
+Then he meets with his friendly wasteland mechanic, a 10-year-old boy.
+As soon as his car is fixed, Scorpion drives off to save a van under attack by the Templars.
+The only survivor is a mysterious, no-name woman.
+Scorpion confronts the Templar lieutenants, revealing to the audience that he is as an ex-Templar.
+With a little intimidation, Scorpion sends a message to One, the Templar leader.

-Scorpion drives off with the woman, attempts to bandage her wound, and then immediately has sex with her.
-Meanwhile the Templar lieutenants plan to ambush Scorpion, against One’s wishes.
+Scorpion drives off with the woman, attempts to bandage her wound, and immediately has sex with her.
+Meanwhile the Templar lieutenants plan an ambush, disobeying One’s orders.
 The ambush turns into a counter-attack when Scorpion’s best frenemy Nadir fires on the Templars with exploding arrows.

 Editing: Each action scene in Warriors was filmed at three different speeds.
 Whereas Mad Max has fast paced action scenes where you can feel the wind, the danger, and the tension, Warriors of the Wasteland suffers from slower action.
-Many of the action scenes are purposely slowed down, destroying any sense of tension.
-This is especially true in the first battle, just five minutes into the movie, where it feels like the Templars are taking a leisurely sunday drive in their sci-fi golf carts.
+Many combat scenes are purposely slowed down, destroying any sense of tension.
+This is especially noticeable in the first battle, just five minutes into the movie, where it feels like the Templars are taking a leisurely Sunday drive in their sci-fi golf carts.
 Additionally, the majority of battle scenes have choppy editing which only serves to break the narrative flow.

 Scorpion can best be described as Not-Mad-Max.
 He’s a scavenger who shows up to loot a burning caravan.
-Other than that, he really has no character, he’s just a nice guy who knows how to fight.
-All we know is that he’s a nice guy and a former Templar lieutenant.
+Other than that, he really has no character, he’s just a guy who knows how to fight.
+All we know is that he’s a reformed Templar lieutenant.
 The woman sleeps with him because he’s nice to her.
 The child mechanic helps him because he’s nice.
-Scorpion even refuses to attack Templars because his real qualm is with One.
+Scorpion even refuses to attack fellow Templars because his real qualm is with One.
 While all of this sets up a noble and moral character in an ultra-violent world, the actual result is a boring lead.

 One is fascinating in that he’s both a compelling villain and a terrible written character.
 He’s the leader of the Templars, but he spends most of his time standing around cursing Scorpion and preaching violence.
 In the beginning of the movie he rips a bible in half, saying “books started this whole apocalypse.”
 Maybe Warriors is a sequel to the Fahrenheit 451 movie?

 Nadir should have been the star of this movie.
-There’s are two posters for this movie.
+There’s are two posters for Warriors of the Wasteland.
 The first portrays Scorpion, Nadir, the child mechanic, and the woman standing on a mountain top.
 The other portrays a white Nadir accompanied by the woman.

 Using his natural charisma, actor Fred Williamson creates a character who is funny, stern, and perfectly hammy.
 Williamson’s performance makes the character far more interesting than he actually is.
 Without the performance, Nadir is a barebones warrior who always appears just in time to save Scorpion from certain doom.

 Although it suffers from slow pacing, Warriors of the Wasteland has some neat ideas.
 The film takes a few tentative steps toward expanding car combat and it features an interesting religious concept.
 Unfortunately, the film ends without any real resolution.
-Once the bad guys are dead, everyone gathers around Scorpion and the movie just ends.
+Once the bad guys are dead, everyone gathers around Scorpion and the credits roll.